sevaiwartriveni/ml-based-customer-churn-analysis/README.md

-# Telco Customer Churn Prediction
+# Customer Churn Prediction

-A machine learning pipeline that predicts whether a telecom customer will churn (leave the service) or not, using the IBM Telco Customer Churn dataset.
+A machine learning pipeline that predicts whether a telecom customer will churn (leave the service) or not, using the Customer Churn dataset.

 ---